openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 An Event Receiver updates the current configuration of a stream by making an HTTP PATCH request to the Configuration Endpoint.
-The PATCH body contains a [JSON][RFC7159] representation of the stream configuration properties to change.
-On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a [JSON][RFC7159] representation of the entire updated stream configuration in the body.
+The PATCH body contains a JSON {{RFC7159}} representation of the stream configuration properties to change.
+On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON {{RFC7159}} representation of the entire updated stream configuration in the body.
 The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.